derekxkwan/pdkvabs/README.md

 - pdkst-nth - get nth scalar of a structure
 - pdkst-textdefine - emulate [text define] methods for text struct member

+TEXT
+- pdktext-getval - get value from associated key (treating text like a hash table)

 NOT-VANILLA ABSTRACTIONS
 - dkamixer~ - abstraction over ggee/shell to set volume with amixer (Linux only)